Ali-Nasrolahi/LPIC1/Chapter03/README.md

 > This allows for any size of boot loader program, plus the ability to store multiple boot loader programs for multiple operating systems.

 ### Device Interfaces

+There are currently three popular standards used to connect devices.

+#### PCI Boards

+The **Peripheral Component Interconnect** (`PCI`) standard was developed in 1993 as a method for connecting hardware boards to PC motherboards.

+The **PCI Express** (PCIe) standard is currently used on most server and desktop workstations to provide a common interface for external hardware devices.

+Lots of different client devices use PCI boards to connect to a server or desktop workstation:

+- *Internal hard drives*: Hard drives using the **Serial Advanced Technology Attachment** (`SATA`) and the **Small Computer System Interface** (`SCSI`) interface often use PCI boards to connect with workstations or servers.

+- *External hard drives*: Network hard drives using the Fibre Channel standard provide a high-speed shared drive environment for server environments.

+- *Network interface cards*: Hard-wired network cards allow you to connect the workstation or server to a **local area network** (`LAN`) using the common *RJ-45* cable standard.

+- *Wireless cards*: PCI boards are available that support the **IEEE 802.11** standard for wireless connections to LANs.

+- *Bluetooth devices*: The Bluetooth technology allows for short-distance wireless communication with other Bluetooth devices in a peer-to-peer network setup.

+#### The USB Interface

+The **Universal Serial Bus** (`USB`) interface has become increasingly popular due to its ease of use and its increasing support for high-speed data communication.

+#### The GPIO Interface